benhoyt/scandir/os.rst

       If *follow_symlinks* is false, return ``True`` only if this entry is a file, ``False`` if it points to a symlink or another kind of file.

-      ``False`` is also returned if the path doesn't exist or is a broken symlink; other errors (such as permission errors) are propagated.
+      ``False`` is also returned if the path doesn't exist anymore or is a broken symlink; other errors (such as permission errors) are propagated.

    .. method:: is_symlink()

-      Return ``True`` only if this entry is a symbolic link, ``False`` if it points to a another kind of file.
+      Return ``True`` if this entry is a symbolic link, ``False`` if it points to a another kind of file.

-      ``False`` is also returned if the path doesn't exist or is a broken symlink; other errors (such as permission errors) are propagated.
+      ``False`` is also returned if the path doesn't exist anymore or is a broken symlink; other errors (such as permission errors) are propagated.

    .. method:: stat(*, follow_symlinks=True)